rafaelruch/agendapro/replit.md

 - All color tokens are updated in `client/src/index.css` for both light and dark modes.

 **TailAdmin Modal System:**
-Implemented using wrapper components that maintain the Shadcn API but render TailAdmin Modals with specific styling (z-index `z-999999`, `max-w-3xl` for dialogs, `max-w-lg` for alert dialogs, `rounded-3xl` border radius, `backdrop-blur-[32px]` with `bg-gray-400/50`).
-This ensures full keyboard accessibility, focus management, and smooth TailAdmin animations.
+Implemented using React Portal and wrapper components.
+Modal renders via `createPortal` into `#modal-root` with proper z-index layering (`z-[9999]`).
+CSS fixes ensure modals appear above all elements (sidebar/header z-100).
+Dialog wrapper (Dialog/DialogTrigger/DialogContent/DialogHeader/DialogTitle/DialogDescription/DialogFooter) maintains Shadcn API but renders TailAdmin Modal internally.
+Styling: `max-w-3xl` for dialogs, `rounded-3xl` border radius, `backdrop-blur-[32px]` with `bg-gray-400/50`, `shadow-xl`.
+Full keyboard accessibility (Escape key), focus management, and pointer-events handling.

 **Login Page:**
 Replicates the TailAdmin SignInForm with a two-column layout (form on left, brand section on right).
 The brand section features a `bg-brand-950` background with a Calendar icon logo and project text.
 Social logins and a back button are explicitly removed.